dennisthemenace2/Slice/README.md

 This is currently under development.
+The code has now been moved inside a R package.

 It is supposed to be a highly flexible inference engine, that allows to utilize and implement different samplers.